tpapavas/P4ALL_OCR-TABLES/README.md

 qtmain.lib, Qt5Core.lib, Qt5Gui.lib, Qt5Widgets.lib.
 Also don't forget to copy Qt's "platforms" directory in the same folder as the executable

+### Building

+For Windows and VisualStudio 2019, just run **CreateSolution.bat** to create Solution/Project files.
+Dependencies are coming within the repo.

 ### DLL Usage

 ```